Mobile App Refactoring vs Rewriting: Best Practices

 You’ve been working on a big project for several years already, and during that time team members have come and gone and your code has become vaguer and vaguer.
 In this article, we answer two questions: In which cases should you rewrite your application and what parts can be refactored?
 How should you go about refactoring your code?

-What is rewriting?
+What is code rewriting?

 As the name implies, rewriting code means writing your application again completely from scratch, using new approaches and technologies.
 A great thing about rewriting is that you can be completely free from any limitations in the legacy code that would remain if you just refactored your application.